-- 1. Apply the cloud security concepts and fundamentals. - 2.
-Apply the security challenges in the cloud. - 3.
+- 1. Understand the cloud security concepts and fundamentals. - 2.
+Explain the security challenges in the cloud. - 3.
 Analyze the cloud policy, identity and Access Management. - 4.
-Analyze various risks, audit and monitoring mechanisms in the cloud. - 5.
-Create the various architectural and design considerations for security in the cloud.
+Applying the various architectural and design considerations for security in the cloud. - 5.
+Delivers various risks, audit and monitoring mechanisms in the cloud.